Whale shark Info

 They reproduce through ovoviviparity and females deliver live pups that reach a length between 40 and 60 centimeters.
 The number of offspring is not determined, but apparently, they are many because during the 90 s a female captured had about 300 fetuses inside.
 The pups are not born all at the same time; the female stores the sperm of a male and can develop new offspring after some time.

 Despite their size, they are not free from predators in their natural habitat.
 Orcas, blue sharks, white sharks and blue marlin attack mainly young individuals who are still vulnerable because of their small size.
-On the other hand, humans considerably contribute to the status this shark has on the IUCN Red List: Vulnerable.
+On the other hand, humans considerably contribute to the status this shark has on the IUCN Red List: Endangered.
 Their meat is valued in Asia, and their fins are sold to elaborate soup with supposed medicinal and aphrodisiac properties.

 The conservation for whale sharks its a challenge although some countries like Philippines and Australia already regulate them Mexico is still facing challenges regulating whale shark activities as congregations of whale sharks are massive and spread all over the Canal of Yucatan.
 Their capture is banned in Mexico, and the Mexican Department of Conservation SEMARNAT is responsible for monitoring the tourist visits to the whale sharks reserve north of Isla Mujeres.